-In many cases, media outlets encounter many difficulties in accessing the conflict region and the battlefield.
-Those obstacles arise for various reasons.
+In many cases, media outlets encounter numerous difficulties in accessing the conflict region and the battlefield.
+These obstacles arise for various reasons.

 However, the ban can also manifest itself more ambiguously and implicitly.
-For instance, in Yemen, the price requested by authorities and fixers for their services has become growingly expensive to such an extent that independent journalists can no longer afford the coverage of the war anymore.
-This factor, among many others, contributed to the underreporting of what is considered by the UN today as the worst humanitarian crisis in the world.
+For instance, in Yemen, the price requested by authorities and fixers for their services has become increasingly expensive to such an extent that independent journalists can no longer afford the coverage of the war anymore.
+This factor, among many others, contributed to the under-reporting of what is considered by the UN today to be the worst humanitarian crisis in the world.

 Learn moreYemen-Media Landscapes